Spinabenz

-Noah Rayquan Williams (September 14, 1998), known professionally as Spinabenz, is an American rapper and singer born in Jacksonville, Florida.
-He gained recognition in the hip-hop industry for his viral hit "Who I Smoke" with Yungeen Ace, FastMoney Goon, and Whoppa Wit Da Choppa that samples Vanessa Carlton's "A Thousand Miles".
+Noah Rayquan Williams (September 14, 1998), known professionally as Spinabenz, is an American rapper and singer from Jacksonville, Florida.
+He is best known for his 2021 viral hit "Who I Smoke" (with Yungeen Ace and FastMoney Goon featuring Whoppa Wit Da Choppa), which samples Vanessa Carlton's "A Thousand Miles".

 Career

 Early career

 On 1 March 2019, Williams released his first album, "King Leonidas", featuring DJ Shab on his song "Blue Hundreds".